claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 - **Messages:** Is it possible to programmatically publish messages to SNS Topic. **Maximum limit** of message dimension: 256KB. **Message bigger than 256KB can be publish using Amazon SNS Extended Client library (Max: 2GB).**
 - **Subscription:** A subscription can only subscribe to one protocol and one topic: HTTP/S, Email, Amazon SQS, AWS Lambda, SMS, Platform application endpoint
 - **Filter policy:** allows you to filter a subset a messages only to be delivery.
+JSON policy used to filter messages
 - **Message Data Protection**: Message data protection safeguards the data that's published to your Amazon SNS Topic.
 - **Delivery Policy**: defined how SNS **retries** the delivery of messages when **server-side errors** occur.
 Each delivery protocol has its own delivery policy.
 - **SNS Dead Letter Queue (DLQ)** will send fail message attempts to an SQS queue.
 Topic and Queue type need to match.